|

 6. Dealing with the police

-Something you should know so you don’t get freaked out is there are a lot of police roadblocks.
+Another thing you should know about so you don’t get freaked out is: there are a lot of police roadblocks.

 In the event that you have to stop at one or that you are pulled over make sure that you speak ENGLISH.